CrendKing/avisynth_filter/README.md

 If you used ffdshow's AviSynth plugin, you may find this filter similar in many ways.
 On top of that, this filter is actively adding new features.
 Support most common input formats such as NV12, YUY2 and P010 etc.

-Because this filter uses it's own multi-threading logic to handle frames, you must NOT use any prefetcher in your script.

 ## Install

 * Before anything, install [AviSynth+](https://github.com/AviSynth/AviSynthPlus/).
 Make sure `AviSynth.dll` is either in system directories or at the same directory of this filter.